Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Inside a Tokyo maid café

-Recommended Maid Cafés for Beginners
+Recommended Maid Cafés for First-Time Visitors

 MAID√MADE